- Explore San José, Costa Rica's capital, known for its colonial architecture

 Day 7: Farewell

 Unfortunately, the time has come to say "adiós" to Costa Rica.
-Drive the to nearby Liberia airport to fly back home.
+Spend the morning enjoying your last few moments of pura vida before beginning your drive to nearby Daniel Oduber Quíros International Airport in Liberia for your flight back home.

 Ready to Start Planning Your Trip?

 Our specialists can help you customize this itinerary or help you discover the perfect regions in Costa Rica to fit your travel style.
 Get started now